HydrogenB/mynamecard/README.md

 ## Current Status

-The project has been successfully migrated from IndexedDB to Firebase services:
+The project has been successfully migrated from IndexedDB to Firebase services with enhanced security and user management:

 - ✅ User authentication implemented with Firebase Auth
+- ✅ Proper user card limit enforcement (2 cards max for free users, configurable server-side)
+- ✅ Enhanced security with Firestore rules for user ownership validation
+- ✅ Transactional database operations for data consistency
 - ✅ Firestore integration for card data storage and management
 - ✅ Realtime Database implementation for analytics and user status tracking
 - ✅ Offline persistence enabled with Firestore
+- ✅ Admin configuration for card limits by plan type
 - 🚧 Server-side functions (partially implemented)
 - 🚧 CI/CD pipeline setup in progress